-- (a) Ensuring the effective development and delivery of SHIP projects continues to be dependent on SBC's provision of core services, financial resource allocations from the Scottish Government, partner agencies and private developers and individuals. - (b) There are a number of funding resources that the Council and its development partners have drawn upon including Affordable Housing Supply Programme Funding, 2nd Homes Council Tax, Commuted Sums, Housing Association Private Finance Borrowing, Charitable Bond funding and Scottish Water Grant Funding, and finally Council Borrowing from the Public Works Loan Board (PWLB) in order to deliver National Housing Trust Initiatives.
-Trust has indicated that it will contribute more than the normal benchmark private finance amount per unit in order to deliver the Todlaw project. - (c) Scottish Government has set itself an ambitious national target to deliver 50,000 affordable homes over the lifetime of the current Scottish Parliament.
+- (a) Ensuring the effective development and delivery of SHIP projects continues to be dependent on SBC's provision of core services, financial resource allocations from the Scottish Government, partner agencies and private developers and individuals. - (b) There are a number of funding resources that the Council and its development partners have drawn upon including Affordable Housing Supply Programme Funding, Second Homes Council Tax, Commuted Sums, Housing Association Private Finance Borrowing.
+Eildon have indicated that it will contribute more than the normal benchmark private finance amount per unit in order to deliver the Langhaugh project. - (c) Scottish Government has set itself an ambitious national target to deliver 50,000 affordable homes over the lifetime of the current Scottish Parliament.
 Scottish Government made an allocation of £14.065m to assist delivery of affordable housing projects in Scottish Borders in 2018/19.
-This represents a new record high level of external funding allocated to assist delivery of Scottish Borders Projects.
-Subject to fully spending the 2018/19 allocation provided, it is hoped that this may potentially be increased later in the year through re-allocation of unspent slippage funding from other Council

-- areas to assist acceleration of Borders projects. - (d) The arrangements to collect and use the Council's "Second Homes/Council Tax" budget are framed by Scottish Government Guidance.
+This represents a new record high level of external funding allocated to assist delivery of Scottish Borders Projects. - (d) The arrangements to collect and use the Council's "Second Homes/Council Tax" budget are framed by Scottish Government Guidance.
 This budget can only be used to assist delivery of affordable housing.
 The Council is required to provide statistical reports to evidence available balances and projects assisted.
-This reporting is now included within the SHIP document.
+This is now integrated into the SHIP.
 The Guidance enables any unspent balance to be carried forward to subsequent financial years to dovetail with partners financial planning and project programming.
-This has enabled the Council to build up an available balance of £3.981m in anticipation of this being required to provide complementary funding to assist and ensure extra care housing delivery.
-The Council plans on the basis of around £0.715m net annual income to top up the budget. - (e) Should the Committee decide to grant assist this proposed Trust Housing Association development, this will secure the allocated Scottish Government grant and RSL private borrowing as set out above at sections 3.7 and 3.8.
-The timing of the potential Council contribution has yet to be clarified, but is anticipated to be in 2019/20 after Trust has claimed all the Scottish Government project grant allocation.
-Therefore the Council can meet the proposed funding contributions. - (f) It is estimated that once completed 2020, these 49 homes will generate around £0.049m in annual Council Tax income to the Council.
+This has enabled the Council to build up an available balance of £3.759m in anticipation of this being required to provide complementary funding to assist and ensure extra care housing delivery.
+The Council plans on the basis of around £0.715m net annual income to top up the budget. - (e) Should the Committee decide to grant assist both RSLs, this will secure the allocated Scottish Government grant and RSL private borrowing as set out above at sections 3.8 and 3.12.
+The timing of the potential Council contributions have yet to be worked through, but is anticipated to be in 2019/20 after Eildon has fully claimed the Scottish Government project grant allocation as well as their own private finance.
+Therefore the Council can meet the proposed funding contributions. - (f) It is estimated that once completed in 2020/21, these 39 homes will generate around £0.039m in annual Council Tax income to the Council.
 Furthermore this construction phase will positively contribute to reducing income inequality for people in the Borders, by leading to the creation of numerous direct construction jobs, apprenticeships and indirect jobs within the construction supply chain, and in due course the creation of additional jobs in the care and support service sectors.